Algebraic aspects and functoriality of the set of affiliated operators: Preliminaries

 Below we recall some basic definitions and results about linear operators on a Hilbert space $\sH$.
-The domain of definition of an unbounded linear operator $T$ on a Hilbert space $\sH$, potentially constitutes of a smaller subset of $\mathcal{H}$; we denote it by $\dom(T)$.
+Any linear operator $T$ with domain and range in $\sH$ is called an \emph{unbounded operator} on $\sH$.
+We denote the domain of definition of an unbounded linear operator $T$ on a Hilbert space $\sH$ by $\dom(T)$, which potentially constitutes of a smaller subset of $\mathcal{H}$.
+We emphasize that by the term ``unbounded'', we mean ``not necessarily bounded'' rather than ``not bounded''.
 The \emph{graph} of $T$ is defined as,